my-first-org-divya/amazon/README.md

 # amazon
-this file help you to how to use the amazon web services
+this file helps you to how to use the amazon web services